 10. Men honor the exemplary service of the dog Zanjeer in 2000.
 Zanjeer saved thousands of lives in Mumbai during the serial terrorist blasts of March 1993—detected over 3,329 kg of RDX explosives, 249 hand grenades, 600 detonators, and thousands of rounds of ammunition.

 11. Simply called, “The Falling Man,” a man captured falling from the World Trade Center during the 9-11 attacks.

 12. A young boy attempts to move his alcoholic father.

 13. A couple in embrace during their final moments before the collapse of a factory.

-15. This dog Leao sits loyally beside the grave of his master, who was killed during the 2011 landslides near Rio de Janiero.
+15. This dog, Leao, sits loyally beside the grave of his master, who was killed during the 2011 landslides near Rio de Janeiro.

 16. A photograph titled, “Wait For Me Daddy,” by Claude P. Dettloff from New Westminster, Canada, 1940

 17. An elderly Russian WWII veteran discovers the tank he used during the war is now on display as a monument in a small Russian town.

 18. The counterculture movement during the ’60s promoting love not war.

 19. Her entire life in devastation, this woman weeps in the aftermath of the tsunami, which hit Natori, Japan, in 2011.